Vishion’s Guide to DIY

 Breaking it down: What is DIY

 The “DIY” label gets attached to a wide array of projects.
-From to to , the ways in which you can DIY are limitless.
+From painting your walls to dying your hair to making your own candles, the ways in which you can DIY are limitless.
 In spite of this wide scope, the general definition of do-it-yourself is straight-forward.
 DIY refers to any project that can be completed without direct help from an expert.
-Thanks to countless virtual resources, in the form of blog posts, YouTube tutorials, and comprehensive networks, such as and , hiring a professional to do particular tasks is no longer the status quo.
+Thanks to countless virtual resources, in the form of blog posts, YouTube tutorials, and comprehensive networks, such as DIY Network and wikiHow, hiring a professional to do particular tasks is no longer the status quo.

 A brief history of DIY